SDS-AAU/DSBA-2022/content/info/04_litetrature.md

 ### Community

 * [Kaggle](https://www.kaggle.com/): Crowdsourced data science challanges.
 Nowadays also provides a vivid community where you find datasets, notebooks for all kind of data science exercises.
+* [Stackoverflow](https://stackoverflow.com/): Q&A community for coding issues.
+Most coding questions you could come up with have already been answered, or will be answered fast (if you ask right ;)).
+* [Danish Data Science Community](https://www.ddsc.io/): Community of Data Scientist here in DK.
+Go here for finding project partners, check whats thrending in Danish DS, and ask conceptual questions.

 ### Tools & Helpers